JusteTheCoder/Sharp/readme.md

         value = "Hello!"
     }))

-    -- Instead use Net.with to create a singleton. local MyNetObject = Net.with("MyNetObject", {
+    -- Instead use Net.with to which creates a singleton. local MyNetObject = Net.with("MyNetObject", {
         value = "Hello!"
     })